PythonRSAS/pythonrsas.github.io/_posts/2020-02-01-6-credit-scoring-platforms-and-in-house-solutions.md

 Value proposition:
 > ZAML® (Zest Automated Machine Learning) is a machine learning credit and risk modeling solution with *end-to-end explainability* and **compliant** and allows flexible engagements

-Its target industries are: consumer lending (include auto and mortgage), commercial lending, insurance and telecom.
+Its target industries are across the "credit spectrum": consumer lending (include auto and mortgage), commercial lending, insurance and telecom.

+It was founded initially as an online lending platform in 2009 and after a few years changed to an underwriting software company.

+It has some large and mid-size customers and partners: Discover, Baidu, JD, Ford, Prestige(auto), and is recently working with  Freddie Mac in [testing mortgage underwriting](https://www.wsj.com/articles/freddie-mac-tests-underwriting-software-that-could-boost-mortgage-approvals-11569333848).

 Zest promises that lenders small and large (banks) can originate more loans with greater confidence by assessing borrower risk more accurately—all while remaining compliant with regulatory demands as their models use hundreds of variables and thousands of interaction effects.